Maryland Style Crab Cakes: A Classic Seafood Delight

 Option 1: Pan-Frying (Traditional Method)

-1. Heat butter and vegetable oil in a large skillet over medium heat.
+I heat a combination of butter and vegetable oil in a skillet over medium heat.
+Once hot, I carefully place the crab cakes in the pan.

 Step 4: Serve and Enjoy!